hackerceo/milsim-prop-alpha/README.md

 Files of all licenses are required with the distribution of files.
 All files are available in easy-to-modify formats for remixing.

 ### Artwork
 The design and layout, the main artwork on the board and the PCB layers and traces, are *NOT* protected Intellectual Property ("IP"), see LICENSE files for appropriate details.
-Any additional writing or images such as the STEALTH_CORP name, logo or copyright and designer notices, and certifications *ARE* considered protected IP and notice is given that they are protected by all applicable IP laws.
+Any additional writing or images such as the Brooklyn Tactical name, logo or copyright and designer notices, and certifications *ARE* considered protected IP and notice is given that they are protected by all applicable IP laws.

 ### Audio Files
 All associated audio files are licensed for use in the building and operation of the Milsim-Prop-Alpha1 product only!
 Additional reuse of the audio clips in other products or the redistribution of audio clips is prohibited and in violation of our licensing and sub-licensing agreements.
 Please behave and don't get us sued.